 Yes ma’am I give you good price!

 On the way back to the hotel I wandered through Colaba street market, a veritable feast of colour and trinkets.
 I refrained from buying anything here, apart from a pair of sandals, as I knew that it would be more expensive than other markets in the future.
-The mounds of jewellery, gorgeous embroidered bags and colourful scarves were more than tempting though and it was very good practise in saying “no thank you, not today!”
+The mounds of jewellery, gorgeous embroidered bags and colourful scarves were more than tempting though and it was very good practice in saying “no thank you, not today!”
 It was also my first practise in haggling, which I don’t think I did particularly well at… remember to never accept the first two prices you are given.

 After some umming and ahhing I booked a coach down to my next stop Goa… I would have liked to stay in Mumbai for longer as I only really scratched the surface but it was costing me three or four times my daily budget so I had to get out of there.